-D.14 To supply lists of authorised officers, with specimen signatures and delegated limits, to the Chief Finance Officer, together with any subsequent variations.
+D.14 To supply lists of authorised officers, with specimen signatures and delegated limits, to the Corporate Director of Finance and Resources, together with any subsequent variations.

 D.15 To ensure that effective contingency arrangements, including back-up procedures, exist for computer systems and in respect of all information held in electronic files on which the Council's finance and management systems rely.
 Wherever possible, back-up information should be securely retained in a fireproof location, preferably off site or at an alternative location within the building.